smb374/mini-kv/README.md

 This is a port from the C project [smb374/redis-c](https://github.com/smb374/redis-c) to make certain things easier to maintain while keeping minimal dependencies and add RESP2 support.
 See that repo for most of the details.

-For the list of commands supported see the C code repo or go to [Build Your Own Redis](https://build-your-own.org/redis/#table-of-contents) to check it as the project and the C code implements the list of commands from the book.

 ## How to run

 Run `cargo build --release` and run `target/release/kv_server` to start the